discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 The labeling we get has the property that a node has few neighbors with the same or higher label.
 More precisely:

-* a node of label $i$ has at most 2 neighbors with labels larger or equal to $i$
+* a node of label $i$ has at most 2 neighbors with labels larger or equal to $i$,
-* a node of label $i$ has at most 1 neighbor with label strictly larger than $i$
+* a node of label $i$ has at most 1 neighbor with label strictly larger than $i$.

 This is easy to check.
 Consider a node $v$ and the step $i$ when it is labeled.
-At that step, if $v$ is a leaf, and then it will have only one neighbor with larger label, its parent, and it has no adjacent node with label $i$, thus the three properties are valid.
+At that step, if $v$ is a leaf, and then it will have only one neighbor with larger label, its parent.
 If $v$ is in a path of degree 2 nodes, then it has at least one of its neighbors of degree 2, thus with label $i$, again the properties are satisfied.